whatisnuclear/website/_calcs/energy-equivalents-of-one-fuel-pellet.md

 layout: calc
 title: How much coal/gas/oil matches the energy of a single nuclear fuel pellet?
 author: nick
-updated: 2023-04-29
+last_modified_at: 2023-04-29
 date: 2020-10-30
 byline: true
 factlets:
   - One nuclear fuel pellet used in a normal reactor contains the same amount of energy as 1.3 tons of coal, 250 gallons of oil, 34,000 cubic feet of natural gas, and 0.9 tons of charged lithium ion batteries
   - One nuclear fuel pellet used in a breeder reactor contains the same amount of energy as 22 tons of coal, 4350 gallons of oil, 590,000 cubic feet of natural gas, and 16 tons of charged lithium ion batteries
 mathjax: true
 ---